sreeix/redis-proxy/Readme.md

 * It currently only works as master/slave mode.
 And it's highly unlikely that there could be a switch to sharded mode.

+* Support to pipelined is in the works, but it does not work yet.